 That’s why I always find it a bit ironic when sites that try to list reasons why single parents should be desirable dating partners try to cite responsibility as a selling point.
 Just visit any article about reasons why someone should date a single mom or single dad.
 I’ve never seen one that didn’t try to claim that being a single parent was, bafflingly, proof of responsibility.
 These sorts of claims always amaze me.
 The way I see it, the real truth is the exact opposite.
 The fact that they’re single parents proves that they have, somewhere, failed to be responsible.
 They don’t get any credit from me for cleaning up their own mess which they just shouldn’t have made in the first place.
 And as someone who values responsibility, real responsibility, I can’t consider being a single parent as anything but a total deal-breaker.

 Now, admittedly, a person without kids may or may not be responsible, but at least you can be reasonably sure that they understand how and when to use birth control.
 They’re responsible about at least one extremely important thing.
 They’re responsible in one of the areas where it really matters.
 I’d certainly consider them to be more likely to be responsible than I would consider the typical single parent to be.

 Dating as a single parent is hard.
 Money is tight, time is limited, and options are few.
-But that’s really not my problem.
+I sympathize, I do, but that’s really not my problem.
 It’s not that I think that single parents should be punished with being forever alone due to their actions, but I wouldn’t date them, nor could I, in good conscience, advise anyone except perhaps another single parent or a childless (not childfree) person who desperately wants kids and doesn’t care about biological relation to do so.
-I don’t do pity-dates.
+I always advise the childfree to stay well away.